 A rose is a rose by any other name, but does it grow by seeds or some other way?
-Plants spread through different ways, both seedless and those that create seeds.
-Some seeds travel on the wind, and some plants need the help of animals and humans to spread the flowers, fruits and fauna they create to other areas of the world.
-Plants that use seeds or spores propagate via the wind, attaching to fur or fabric or utilizing other ways that assist the tiny seeds in traveling to places far away, whereas seedless plants have devised many atypical and interesting ways to continue the species.
-It's the reproduction that makes the difference in seedless versus seed plants.
+Some plants reproduce by seeds, while others are seedless.
+Some seeds travel on the wind unassisted, and other seeds need help from animals, humans, and other living carriers to hitch a ride by attaching to fur or fabric, or utilizing other ways that assist the tiny seeds in traveling to places far away.
+Seedless plants have devised many atypical and interesting ways to continue the species.
+It's the reproduction methods that make the difference in seedless versus seed plants.

 What Are Seedless Plants?